-2. Ultrasound imaging: High frequency sound waves are used to detect masses or abnormalities in the breast, often in conjunction with, or as follow up to, a mammogram.
+- Ultrasound imaging: High frequency sound waves are used to detect masses or abnormalities in the breast, often in conjunction with, or as follow up to, a mammogram.
 For some women with dense breasts, this is the only way their doctors can get an accurate look at their breast tissue.

-3. Breast MRI – This imaging technique uses sophisticated magnets to look at breast tissue.
+- Breast MRI – This imaging technique used more often now employs sophisticated magnets to look at breast tissue.
 The patient lies on her stomach and her breasts are placed through an opening in the table.
 The resulting scans are used as a baseline, and to rule out any worrisome areas before surgery.
 The technicians will most likely inject the patient with a contrast dye (to help create clearer images) before or during the procedure, after receiving some medication to ensure there is no allergy to the contrast dye.
 It’s usually cold and noisy in the MRI room.
 Some MRI machines are like long, skinny tunnels, while others are more spacious and open.
 Bring ear plugs, or the MRI center may have headphones with music.
 Don’t be afraid to ask for a sedative if you are nervous or tend to get claustrophobic, since remaining still is crucial for accuracy.

-6. Blood tests – A doctor, nurse or specialized “phlebotomist” (blood drawer) will insert a small needle into a vein in your arm and fill a few tubes of blood.
+- Blood tests – A doctor, nurse or specialized “phlebotomist” (blood drawer) will insert a small needle into a vein in your arm and fill a few tubes of blood.
 If you have had a lymph node dissection (removal of one or more of your lymph nodes for testing) in the past, avoid having that arm used for drawing blood.
 Physicians look at your blood chemistries to determine your general health, and look at your actual blood cell counts to make sure that your blood is clotting properly, and that you are not anemic (low in red blood cell count).
 The tests are important predictors of your risk of infection, and of how you will heal and clot after surgery.

 III.
 Prepare for Surgery

-- list of people and emails or phone numbers you want to call or text (or have someone else call or text) letting them know that you are out of surgery and okay; loose, comfortable clothing for the trip home.
+- Pack your Breast Bag with a few additional personal essentials, including: eyeglass case if you wear glasses (don’t wear your contact lenses to the hospital); list of people and emails or phone numbers you want to call or text (or have someone else call or text) letting them know that you are out of surgery and okay; loose, comfortable clothing for the trip home.

-5. Have the following in the house for your recovery: stool softener, since pain medication might give you mild constipation; some moist wipes, to help you stay clean; wound supplies (sterile gauze, surgical gloves, tape, alcohol wipes and antibiotic ointment (or better yet, make sure you have our Breast Bag, which already contains everything you’ll need for wound care).
+- Have the following in the house for your recovery: stool softener, since pain medication might give you mild constipation; some moist wipes, to help you stay clean; wound supplies (sterile gauze, surgical gloves, tape, alcohol wipes and antibiotic ointment (or better yet, make sure you have our Breast Bag, which already contains everything you’ll need for wound care).

 IV.
 The Day of Your Surgery

-3. A nurse will come in to take your “vitals” (temperature, heart rate, blood pressure, etc) and put an intravenous needle with tube (IV) in your arm.
+- A nurse will come in to take your “vitals” (temperature, heart rate, blood pressure, etc) and put an intravenous needle with tube (IV) in your arm.
 If you are having a lymph node biopsy you may have an injection of dye to locate the nodes during surgery.

-4. You will be taken into pre-op waiting area where the doctors will come over and talk to you.
+- You will be taken into the pre-op waiting area where the doctors will come over and talk to you.
 They may also make some markings on your skin with a purple surgical marker.
 These purple marking will eventually wear off, or you can remove them safely after a couple of weeks with an alcohol pad.

-5. The anesthesiologist will come and give you medication to “go to sleep,” after which you will be taken into the operating room on a mobile bed.
+- The anesthesiologist will come and give you medication to “go to sleep,” after which you will be taken into the operating room on a mobile bed.

 V. When You Come Out of Surgery and “Wake Up” from Anesthesia

 VI.
 Dealing with Drains

-1. After a mastectomy, you may have tubes coming out of your surgical site which will drain fluid into a little grenade-shaped bulb called a jp drain.
+- After a mastectomy, you may have tubes coming out of your surgical site which will drain fluid into a little grenade-shaped bulb called a jp drain.
 If you’re wearing the Elizabeth Pink Surgical Bra®, your drains will exit through an opening in the bra, rather than under the elastic (which pinches!).
 The drains have tubes that pull excess fluid from the surgical site and are very important in preventing complications such an infection, hematoma (build-up of blood) or seroma (build-up of fluids).
 The fluid then collects, because of suction, in the bulb.
 When the bulb becomes filled with fluid, it’s time to empty it.
-The nurse will do this while you are in the hospital.
+The nurses will do this while you are in the hospital.
 They first stabilize and “milk” the drain, then measure the output and note its color, and finally empty the fluid from the bulb.

-5. Do not suffer in silence or think that something more can’t be done for pain.
-Ask for a different pain medication if one they give you is not working.
+- Do not suffer in silence or think that something more can’t be done for pain.
+Reach out to your nurse or doctor via telehealth if you are in pain or your medication doesn’t seem right.
 Some pain medications can make you itchy – if you are experiencing this, please ask for Benadryl or other antihistamine.
 Your doctor might be able to change your pain medication to one that doesn’t cause itching.

 VII.
 Post-Surgery Tips

-4. Sleep on an incline and use plenty of pillows to prop your arms.
+- Sleep on an incline and use plenty of pillows to prop your arms.
 Ask for help to sit up.
 Do not push off the bed to get out.
 Learn to roll to your side or just use your abdominal muscles.

 - When you feel up to it, try walking slowly.

-7. Anti-scarring treatment varies by plastic surgeon.
-Ask what kind of lotion or ointment your particular doctor recommends to reduce scarring.
+- Anti-scarring treatment varies by plastic surgeon.
+Ask what kind of lotion or ointment your doctor recommends to reduce scarring.
 Do not pull your steri-strips (which hold your incision closed) off your incision.
 Let them fall off on their own, which could take up to two weeks.
 The longer they stay on, the better.

-12. It’s normal to feel occasional spasms of the chest muscle or shuddering pains in your breast.
+- It’s normal to feel occasional spasms of the chest muscle or shuddering pains in your breast.
 This indicates that the nerves to the muscle are repairing themselves.
 Your breasts may feel numb and this is normal.

 - Colace (stool softener): 250mg twice a day